 As always, the success of an art movement, especially one expressing the worldview of a profoundly oppressed culture, is complicated.
 With success came exploitation.
 Kngwarreye described hiding from “carloads of ‘wannabe’ art dealers.”
 A 2002 a Rupert Myer report for the Australian Government estimated the value of the Australian Indigenous Art Market to be $200 million a year, with just a quarter of that finding its way back to the artists.
 In 2003 The Age reported ‘recruitment’ drives, where artists were offered cash or alcohol for canvasses, or asked to trade canvasses for basic medical care.
 The same year a Melbourne gallery was discovered to have brought four indigenous artists to Melbourne, isolated them without money or transport, and then asked them to accept 1/5th the value of the artwork they created.

 Today, exploitation is still a concern and the impact of commercializing an ancient tradition remains a haunting and understudied prospect, and many of the first generation Australian indigenous painters have died.
 But the movement continues, offering a window into the world’s oldest art practice, and a new generation of artists are looking back, planning forward, and finding their place in the Dreaming.

 Got questions, comments or corrections about Contemporary Indigenous Australian Art?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.